UWStout/phaser3-esbuild-es6-template/README.md

 # Phaser 3 + ESBuild + ES6 Template

 This repo contains an example of how to create a game using Phaser 3, ES6 and [ESBuild](https://github.com/evanw/esbuild).
-It uses Browsersync to run a local server when in dev mode.
+It uses esbuild's built-in server when used in dev or prod mode.

 ## Dev Environment Software